m-philipp/AndroidSensorLogger/docs/index.md

-# Welcome to the Android Sensor Logger Docs
+# Welcome to the Smart Sense Tracker Docs

-The Android Sensor Logger is a Tool to log data for Activity Recognition Studys.
+The Smart Sense Tracker is a Tool to log data for Activity Recognition Studys.

-Therefore the Android Sensor Logger can:
+Therefore the Smart Sense Tracker can:

 * log the built-in Android (Wear) Sensors
 * save Annotations from the [iLitit](https://github.com/pscholl/iLitIt_Android) Smart-Lighter